Advances in 3D Neural Stylization: A Survey: 3D Neural Stylization

-Recently, researchers explored text-guided mesh stylization with CLIP loss (Eq.~\ref{eq:clip_loss}) controlling geometric and/or appearance changes \cite{michel2022text2mesh, ma2023x}. \textit{Text2Mesh} \cite{michel2022text2mesh} and \textit{X-Mesh} \cite{ma2023x} incorporate a new concept of Neural Style Field (NSF), which is composed of an MLP network that maps vertex coordinates to vertex color (offset) and vertex position offset.
-The stylized mesh with updated point colors and point positions is rendered into multiple colored and gray-scale images, which are used for computing CLIP loss against a given text prompt.
-Michel \etal \cite{michel2022text2mesh} proposed a new training strategy for text-guided 3D stylization with NSF.
-The strategy includes the utilization of a neural style field network with positional encoding, training view transformation augmentation, and geometry-only loss enhancement.
-They found neural style field better stylizes mesh than straightforward explicit mesh optimization does.
-The follow-up work \textit{X-Mesh} of Ma \etal \cite{ma2023x} explores a similar but more efficient training scheme for text-guided mesh stylization.
-Ma \etal upgrade the neural style network with a Text-Guided Dynamic Attention Module (TDAM) using dynamic linear layers after positional encoding, which takes as input both the vertex coordinate encoded feature and text CLIP embedding, and calculates text-vertex attention at both channel and spatial levels.
-With the proposed attention module, \textit{X-Mesh} achieves fast convergence in a few minutes for high-quality stylized results. \textit{TextDeformer} by Gao \etal \cite{gao2023textdeformer} upgraded the local CLIP-guided mesh geometric stylization \cite{wang2022clip, michel2022text2mesh, ma2023x} through Jacobians \cite{aigerman2022neuraljacobian} for global and smooth mesh deformation.
-Instead of learning position displacement directly, they assign Jacobians by matrices for each triangle and solve a Poisson problem \cite{aigerman2022neuraljacobian} to compute the according vertex deformation map, which largely achieves deformation with low-frequency to high-frequency details.
+Besides updating with the CLIP loss, {X-Mesh} \citep{ma2023x} employs an attention module to directly include the prompt CLIP embedding as additional input along with the vertex coordinate embeddings.
+Accordingly, {X-Mesh} achieves fast convergence in a few minutes for high-quality stylized results. {TextDeformer}~\citep{gao2023textdeformer} upgraded the local CLIP-guided mesh geometric stylization \citep{wang2022clip, michel2022text2mesh} through Jacobians for global and smooth mesh deformation \citep{aigerman2022neuraljacobian}.
+Instead of learning position displacement directly, they assign Jacobians by matrices for each triangle and solve a Poisson problem \citep{aigerman2022neuraljacobian} to compute the corresponding vertex deformation map, which largely achieves deformation with low-frequency to high-frequency details.